aurag-fouad/aurag-fouad.github.io/_pages/about.md

 😊 About me
 ======
 Welcome to my academic webpage!
-I'm Fouad AURAG, a second-year Master's student in Data Science and Intelligent Systems at the Pluridisciplinary Faculty of Nador.
+I'm Fouad AURAG, and I recently graduated with a Master's degree in Data Science and Intelligent Systems from the Pluridisciplinary Faculty of Nador.

 As a passionate Data Science and Artificial Intelligence enthusiast, I bring solid experience in Data Mining, Machine Learning, and Big Data with Hadoop, as well as Data Warehouse technologies.